Wreck-It Ralph (franchise): Ralph Breaks the Internet (2018)

 Six years after the events of the first film, Sugar Rushs racing wheel is damaged, and due to the company that produced Sugar Rush going defunct years earlier, Mr. Litwak plans to take the game away for spare parts.
 Ralph and Vanellope learn of a replacement wheel from eBay, and use a new Internet router in the arcade to travel to the Internet to get it, while the recently married Felix and Calhoun stay to make sure the Sugar Rush characters have a temporary home.
 Ralph and Vanellope successfully win the auction but do not have the funds to get it, and look for job opportunities.
 When Ralph finds a way to earn all the funds by becoming a viral video star with the help of Yesss, he discovers that Vanellope may want to stay in the gritty racing game Slaughter Race and not return to the arcade thanks to Shank, a character from that game.
 This prompts Ralph to use a dark web virus to shut down the game and save Vanellope, only for the virus to turn on Ralph's own insecure feelings and start propagating through the Internet and destroying it.
 Ralph, Vanellope, and their newfound allies are able to stop the virus in time thanks to the power of Ralph and Vanellope's rekindled friendship.
 The two say their goodbyes and Ralph returns to the arcade just as Sugar Rush is plugged back in.
 The two keep in contact, however.

 Future

-Third film
+Third film (TBA)

-John C. Reilly says that he has an idea if a third film was to be made, he would consider seeing Ralph and Vanellope "beaming themselves right out into space", Fix-It Felix Jr. saved them and reunited.
+John C. Reilly says that he has an idea if a third film was to be made, he would consider seeing Ralph and Vanellope "beaming themselves right out into space."